 With the new “hooning” laws in Queensland, police have many powers previously unavailable to impound or cause the permanent forfeiture of a motor vehicle.
 There are two types of hooning offences; the more serious “Type 1” and the less serious “Type 2”.

 Type 1 generally involves evading police, street racing or causing unnecessary noise.
 Type 2 includes driving a modified vehicle that does not comply with safety standards, driving while under a suspension order or exceeding the speed limit by more than 40km/h.

 If your vehicle is impounded, you may be able to apply to the court for release.
 Reasons for this include financial hardship, not giving consent for use of the vehicle, or that there were no reasonable grounds for the impoundment/forfeiture.
 These arguments are normally quite complex, and require thorough preparation.
 We especially counsel against self-representation in the case of vehicle impoundment.

 If you wish to appeal against a general disqualification of a licence, or against a fine for the accumulation of demerit points (especially if it will mean suspension of your licence), it is wise to seek at least initial legal advice.
 The arguments around licence disqualification are normally evidentiary in nature, and usually require detailed affidavit evidence and intimate knowledge of Traffic Law.
 This is especially true in the case of disqualification appeals; you are only entitled to a single application per year so best make it count.

 Many do not realise that SPER have a very broad range of powers in relation to enforcement of penalties and sentences until they fall victim to them.
 If you are having issues with your SPER account or would like advice in relation to the possibility of opening a SPER account, obtaining adequate legal advice can be the difference between losing something valuable (for example, your licence) or convincing them to delay enforcement.

 Facing charges?
-We can help.
+Our Brisbane traffic lawyers can help.